 Move windows across Virtual Desktops

-The process is pretty basic and simple.
-You will be able to it very easily by following these steps:
+- The process is pretty basic and simple.
+You will be able to do it very easily by following these steps:

-Hit the ‘Task View’ button beside the Cortana icon in the taskbar.
+- Hit the ‘Task View’ button beside the Search icon in the taskbar.

 There are a few other options also available.
 You can right-click a window and then select ‘Show this window on all desktops’.
 Selecting this option will show a particular window on all virtual desktops.
 This feature comes in handy when you have an application that you want on the screen irrespective of virtual desktops.